iDhanush/Bgm4RealLife_UseLessProject/README.md

  What keeps our life from becoming an intresting movie is the bgm.

 ### The Solution (that nobody asked for)
 So we just did the obvious.
-We created somthing That can give us the missing Bgm.
+We created somthing That can give us the missing Bgm in All Our lifes.
 ## Technical Details
 ### Technologies/Components Used
 For Software: